Grandkids keeps the heart young

 In many places abroad, restaurants won’t split the bills, so having someone designated to pay will make things easier for you and your servers.
 At the end of the trip, you can divide the costs.

-You can always delegate different types of spending, which can help alleviate stress on one person’s credit card.
-Have an organized person keep track of the expenses and receipts to better work out what everyone owes.
+You can always delegate different types of spending to help alleviate the stress on one person’s credit card.
+Have an organized person keep track of expenses and receipts to better determine who owes what.

-With larger groups, it may be worth it to book a driver or private tour guide that can help balance the needs and abilities of the whole family.
+With larger groups, it may be worth booking a driver or a private tour guide to help balance the needs and abilities of the whole family.
 While these private experiences may seem more expensive, they are often more cost-effective.

 Choose a destination that offers something for everyone

-When deciding on a destination for your multigenerational trip, consider the interests and abilities of each family member.
-Look for a location that offers a variety of activities and attractions that cater to different age groups.
+When choosing a destination for your multigenerational trip, consider each family member's interests and abilities.
+Look for a location that offers a variety of activities and attractions suitable for different age groups.

 Consider accommodation and transportation options

-Choosing the suitable accommodation is crucial for a successful multigenerational trip.
-Look for options that offer enough space for everyone and amenities and facilities to make the journey more comfortable and convenient.
+Choosing suitable accommodation is crucial for a successful multigenerational trip.
+Look for options that offer enough space for everyone, as well as amenities and facilities to make the journey more comfortable and convenient.

 For those who don’t want to walk everywhere, pay attention to and research local transportation.
 Uber isn’t an option everywhere, so research what taxi and ride-share services are available at your destination.
 Some cities like Cinque Terre or Venice are entirely car-free, so you’ll do a lot of walking.
 Walking around Cinque Terre means navigating a lot of hills, so it may not be a suitable destination for everyone in your family.

 If you opt for a tour, speak to a travel consultant to see what options are available.
-For example, throughout the trip, many tour groups provide comfortable accommodations and transportation and knowledgeable guides who cater to the needs of children and adults.
+For example, throughout the trip, many tour groups provide comfortable accommodations, transportation, and knowledgeable guides who cater to the needs of children and adults.

 It’s easy to get carried away with planning every minute detail.
-After all, you don’t know when the next time you’ll return to the country so you want to see as much as you can.
-However, group trips tend to go slower, so leave room for spontaneity and unexpected opportunities.
-Some in the group will want to spend longer at attractions than you might expect or adjust the plan to step into a shop or museum that catches their eye along the way.
+After all, you don’t know when the next time you’ll return to the country, so you want to see as much as you can.
+However, group trips tend to move more slowly, so leave room for spontaneity and unexpected opportunities.
+Some in the group will want to spend longer at attractions than you might expect, or adjust the plan to step into a shop or museum that catches their eye along the way.

 Plus, the physical abilities of each family member may vary.
-So, while you can easily walk from one sight to the next, others might need more frequent breaks, transportation between locations, or adjusting the route.
-For example, someone who uses a mobility aid would have an easier time not strolling on the cobblestone street but on the nearby flatter road.
+So, while you can easily walk from one sight to the next, others might need more frequent breaks, transportation between locations, or a route adjustment.
+For example, someone who uses a mobility aid would have an easier time walking on the nearby flatter road rather than on the cobblestone street.

 It’s also vital to leave room for downtime.
-Travelling can be exhausting, especially when you’re not used to being with your family for multiple days all the time and adjusting to new cultures.
+Travelling can be exhausting, especially when you’re not used to spending multiple days with your family and adjusting to new cultures.
 It’s crucial to have some time each day to relax and recharge, whether it’s taking a short nap or a few hours when the group can split up to pursue their interests, such as wandering through an art gallery or going to a cooking class to learn how to make a regional dish.

 Allow for alone time